-"All the work of the Mishkan, the Tent of Meeting, was completed, and Bnei Yisrael did like all that Hashem had commanded Moshe, so did they do."
+"All the work of the Mishkan, the Tent of Meeting, was completed, and the Children of Israel did like all that Hashem had commanded Moshe, so did they do."
 (39:32)

 Shouldn't the pasuk state that they first did what was commanded and then they finished the work?